MSW Enrollment Guide

 Explore your curriculum plan and your first-quarter requirements.

 Want to learn more about your courses?
 Check out the course descriptions.

 Prepare for registration.

-  Approximately one month before your scheduled start date, you will receive an invitation for the mandatory in-person orientation.
-Orientation is Sept.
-17, 2021 from 1—5 p.m.
-MST.
+Approximately one month before your scheduled start date, you will receive an invitation for the mandatory orientation.
+Orientation is July 6 and July 12, 2022.

 Start your first term!

-  Classes start Sept.
-18, 2021 and run until Nov.
-20. You'll meet with Western Colorado faculty and staff during your first quarter to plan out your future academic terms.
+Classes start July 13, 2022, and the quarter ends on Aug.
+16. You'll meet with Western Colorado faculty and staff during your first quarter to plan out your future academic terms.